The Divide Friends of the Arts & Historical Society

 At one time the gallery building housed our local library for quite a few years.
 A recent photo of the gallery taken by one of our artists inspired a rememberance of that time and the ever so lovely librarian that ran the library at that time, Mary Helen Murphy.
 Read More

-Master Gardener, Mary Hobblit, led a Rose Pruning Workshop on Friday, March 29th, 2019.
-We are so thankful for her guidance and expertise in helping us to properly prune the heritage roses that grace the "Gallery Garden".
-Watch for a grand display of blooms around Mother's Day.
+Rose Expert, Stan Marciel of Garden Valley Roses, will lead a fabulous Rose Pruning Workshop on Saturday, February 27th, 2021.
+We are so thankful for his guidance and expertise in helping us to properly prune the heritage roses that grace the "Gallery Garden".
+Watch for a grand display of blooms starting around Mother's Day.
 If you haven't visited before, the garden is directly behind the gallery.

 Become a Supporting Member